owhyy/notes-public/zs70-java-lists.md

 ---

 - **#[[fqah-java]] #[[Lists]] can be synchorinzed or unsynchronized:**
-- synchronized means only one #[[Threading]] can perform actions on list, unsynchronized means that more threads can; `Vector` is the same thing as `ArrayList` except it is synchronized
+- synchronized means only one [[Threading|thread]] can perform actions on list, unsynchronized means that more threads can; `Vector` is the same thing as `ArrayList` except it is synchronized